tc39/notes/es7/2015-11/nov-17.md

 WH: This is a completely different order of magnitude.
 This strict-vs-non-strict scoping incompatibility would be far more common than some existing obscure differences in eval hoisting.

-PL: It’s true, different browsers have different audiences.
+PL: It's true, different browsers have different audiences.
 I wish we made some changes in the past.

 YK: we knew we would break stuff here, we agreed we would only support already cross platform sites.
 IE11/edge shipping two years ago, should be evidence enough.

 YK: we intentionally changed semantics, at that time there was strong consensus.

-DE: I feel I don’t have strong consensus, it seems like I may need more information.
+DE: I feel I don't have strong consensus, it seems like I may need more information.

 DD: lets make sure we converge on two semantics